Introduction

 Add sample commit message to guidelines doc

-that I word wrap it at 72 characters.
-Also note that I keep the summary
+Note that the body of this commit message can be several paragraphs, and that I word wrap it at 72 characters.
+Also note that I keep the summary line under 50 characters since it is often truncated by tools which display just the git summary.

-Bug: Issue 98765605
+Bug: Issue 98765605 Change-Id: Ic4a7c07eeb98cdeaf44e9d231a65a51f3fceae52

-The Change-Id line is, as usual, created by a local git hook.
-To install it, simply copy it from the checkout and make it executable:
+line is, as usual, created by a local git hook.
+To install it,

-chmod +x .git/hooks/commit-msg
+cp ./gerrit-server/src/main/resources/com/google/gerrit/server/tools/root/hooks/commit-msg .git/hooks/ chmod +x .git/hooks/commit-msg

 If you are working on core plugins, you will also need to install the same hook in the submodules:

-git submodule foreach 'cp -p "$hook" "$(git rev-parse --git-dir)/hooks/"'
+export hook=$(pwd)/.git/hooks/commit-msg git submodule foreach 'cp -p "$hook" "$(git rev-parse --git-dir)/hooks/"'

 To set up git’s remote for easy pushing, run the following: